joeromero/docs/content/cartodb_js/cartodb_js.md

 #### cartodb.createLayer(map, layerSource [, options] [, callback])

 With visualizations already created through the CartoDB console, you can simply use the createLayer function to add them into your web pages.
-Unlike createVis, this method requires an already activated map object and it does not load a basemap for you.
+Unlike createVis, this method requires an previously activated map object and it does not load a basemap for you.
 The method works the same whether your map object is Google Maps or Leaflet.

 ##### ARGUMENTS